Ghost Towns In Idaho

 Bayhorse started as a gold mining camp in Custer County in 1864.
 Gold veins were discovered in the area near the Salmon River.
 In the 1870s, a silver vein was found in the area to complement the gold veins, and the camp saw an increase in settlers.
 In 1877, Bayhorse was established as a town while The Beardsley and Ramshorn Mines grew in popularity.

-An aerial tramway was constructed to aid in moving gold and silver from the mines to transport wagons.
-The Gilmer and Salisbury Stamp Mill was erected on the mountainside and produced more than $10,000,000 in gold, silver, and copper.
+An aerial tramway was constructed to transport gold and silver from the mines to wagons.
+The Gilmer and Salisbury Stamp Mill was erected on the mountainside and produced over $10,000,000 in gold, silver, and copper.
 Multiple charcoal kilns were also constructed to serve the mines.
 In 1880, a smelter was built that streamlined the Bayhorse mining process.
 At its highest, the town had around 300 residents.

 Before being abandoned in 1915, Bayhorse was the longest-running silver producer in Idaho.
-After a fire had destroyed part of the town and an unexpected water shortage created challenges, the residents began moving away to find other workable mines until the city had been completely deserted.
+After a fire destroyed part of the town and an unexpected water shortage created challenges, the residents began moving away to find other workable mines until the city was completely deserted.

-The charcoal kilns, a few cabins, a saloon, and a cemetery can still be seen in the former town, but it is vital to stay out of fenced-off areas due to possible toxins still being released from the mines.
+The former town still has charcoal kilns, a few cabins, a saloon, and a cemetery, but it is vital to stay out of fenced-off areas due to possible toxins still being released from the mines.

 The site is also known to have rattlesnakes, especially inside the kilns.
-In 1976, the town and surrounding area were added to the National Register of Historic Places.
-In 2006, the city and its property were purchased by the state.
-In 2009, it was opened to the public as part of the Yankee Fork State Park.
-There is camping available nearby at the Country Junction RV Park.
+1976, the town and surrounding area were added to the National Register of Historic Places.
+In 2006, the state purchased the city and its property.
+In 2009, it was opened to the public as part of Yankee Fork State Park.
+Camping is available nearby at the Country Junction RV Park.

 Burgdorf, Idaho

 Located about 30 miles north-northeast of McCall in Idaho County is the former resort community of Burgdorf.
-The community was established as a resort around hot springs that Chinese miners discovered.
-It is believed the area was sacred for Native Americans who once lived near it.
+The community was established as a resort around hot springs, which Chinese miners discovered.
+The area was believed sacred for Native Americans who once lived near it.
 In the late 1860s, Fred C. Burgdorf, a German immigrant, settled on the site.
 By 1870, Burgdorf turned the area into a hot spring resort.

 A mining rush at nearby Thunder Gulch proved profitable for the hot spring resort between 1898 and 1902.
 Fred Burgdorf married a singer from Denver, Colorado, around this same time, and the newlyweds worked together to expand the resort following the Thunder Gulch rush.

-While still using the name “Resort,” the area soon became known as Burgdorf to the locals and those traveling through the location.
+While still using the name “Resort,” the area soon became known as Burgdorf to the locals and travelers.
 The unfortunate death of Burgdorf’s wife in 1923 altered any plans for the resort and the couple.
 Fred Burgdorf sold his interest in the property and moved to Weiser, Idaho.

 Under new management, Burgdorf still operates as a hot spring resort nestled in the Idaho mountains.
-Guest cabins are available to rent on a nightly basis, hot springs to soak and relax in, a small café style snack bar, a nearby tavern, and plenty of seasonal hiking, skiing, and snowmobiling in the winter.
-While there are limited amenities available, it is encouraged to travel smart and bring plenty of food, beverages, and personal necessities when visiting.
+Guest cabins are available to rent nightly, hot springs to soak and relax in, a small café style snack bar, a nearby tavern, and plenty of seasonal hiking, skiing, and snowmobiling in the winter.
+While limited amenities are available, traveling smart and bringing plenty of food, beverages, and personal necessities when visiting is encouraged.

 De Lamar, Idaho